- London Business School

 a casual evening

-We are organising a campaign evening so you can meet the Change Makers in person, ask your questions, and hear directly from us what we intend to do if elected.
-All London Business School alumni living in France are welcome to attend.
+We are organising a campaign evening so you can meet the Change Makers in person, ask your questions, and hear our plans if elected.
+All LBS alumni are welcome to attend.

 Can’t make it?
-Send us your questions via the contact form or by contacting any of us via our LinkedIn profiles.
+Send us your questions via the contact form.

 Why This Matters